awave1/lecture-notes/grst205/final.md

 - It was legal to abuse slaves physically & sexually
 - Slaves could only give legal evidence under torture

 **Pedanius Secundus** owned 400 slaves and got killed by one of them.
+400 slaves were crucified.

 Some slaves had been trained and were **specialized** in something; developed close and trusted relationships with citizens.
 Many children of Roman elite were raised by slaves.